CentroDL/godot/w02/d05/student/l_chaim/readme.md

 **driver** (the programmer writing the code), switching roles after each block of assertions (or single assertion if it was really tough) is made to pass.

+### Completion

+**Finish at least the first 5 parts.** As always: more is better; healthy living is best.
+Only do the bonus if you have completed every single part.
+Do not expect to get the bonus finished EVER.

 ## Part 0 - Instantiation

 Run the first few assertions below.
 You've now begun to create an entire world,